 Evan Mc Cormack:

-...and let this lunatic wipe out a billion dollar investment?
-At least this buys time; it will take the press an hour to get here.
+What's your alternative?
+Let this maniac wash out a billion dollar investment?
+At least this buys time, it will take the press an hour to get here.

 I wouldn't count on it.